aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-shapes/_index.md

 ---
-title: How to Draw Rectangle Java in PostScript with Aspose.Page
+title: Generate a Rectangle in PostScript Using Aspose.Page for Java
-linktitle: How to Draw Rectangle Java in PostScript with Aspose.Page
+linktitle: Generate a Rectangle in PostScript Using Aspose.Page for Java
 second_title: Aspose.Page Java API
-description: Learn how to draw rectangle java in PostScript using Aspose.Page for Java.
+description: Learn how to generate a rectangle in PostScript using Aspose.Page for Java.
 Follow step‑by‑step tutorials to add ellipses, rectangles, and customize shapes effortlessly.
 weight: 34
 url: /java/postscript-shapes/
 date: 2026-02-20